 Unconscious processing shapes experience in many ways.
 Here are two ways that especially interest me:

-In a series of papers related to encapsulation, I have addressed the possibility of top-down effects on perceptual processing and experience, especially so-called cognitive penetration.
+In a series of papers related to cognitive and emotional influences on perception, I have addressed the possibility of top-down effects on perceptual processing and experience.
 One can model potential top-down effects using hierarchical probabilistic frameworks in which local top-down and bottom-up messages are pervasive in perceptual processing.
 I’ve argued that top-down processing in perceptual pathways is importantly different from top-down processing in motor pathways (Vance 2017).
-I’ve argued that, if it occurs, cognitive penetration of perceptual processing is sometimes bad (Vance 2014) and sometimes good (Vance 2015b).
-I’ve argued that some hierarchical probabilistic accounts of cognitive penetration fail to explain central putative cases of cognitive penetration (Vance & Stokes 2017) and also fail to account for cases of cognitive impenetrability such as known illusions (Vance 2015a).
+I’ve argued that cognitive influence on perceptual processing can be bad (here and Vance 2014) and sometimes good (Vance 2015b).
+I’ve argued that some hierarchical probabilistic accounts of cognitive influence on perception fail to explain central putative cases of such influence (Vance & Stokes 2017) and also fail to account for some forms of resistance to cognitive influence such as persistent illusions (Vance 2015a).
+I've also argued with Preston Werner that attention plays important roles in moral perception, some of which cognitively influenced (Vance & Werner forthcoming).
 These arguments help shed light on how perceptual experiences are formed as the result of complex processing, some of which is top-down.
-And they shed light on the role of experiences as rational grounds for belief and as guides for action.
+And they shed light on the role of experiences in our mental lives, including as rational grounds for belief and as guides for action.

-In another project related to precision, I investigate how and why experiences can seem more or less clear or precise.
+In another project related to probabilistic processing and perceptual uncertainty, I investigate how and why experiences can seem more or less clear, precise, or certain.
 There’s evidence that perceptual systems unconsciously encode probabilistic information and that much of the information does not feature explicitly in experience.
-In my view, the statistical property of precision in sensory signals helps explain the varying levels of clarity in experiences.
+I've argued that the statistical property of precision in sensory signals helps explain the varying levels of clarity and uncertainty in experiences (Vance 2021, forthcoming).
 Precision can be modeled in terms of the variance of unconscious distributions in perceptual processing (variance is the reciprocal of statistical precision).
 The view that sensory precision shapes experiences such as blurry vision is supported by successful models in perception science.
 Precision in a related (but distinct) sense is the opposite of vagueness.
-In recent work, I argue that there is a kind of vagueness inherent in experiences.
-Perceptual vagueness shares some features with linguistic vagueness.
-However, perceptual vagueness also differs from linguistic vagueness in some interesting ways.
-Thinking about the vagueness and precision of experience encourages us to rethink the nature and role of experiences in several ways.
+I also argue that there is a kind of vagueness inherent in perceptual experiences (Vance forthcoming).
+Thinking about the vagueness in perceptual experience encourages us to rethink the nature and role of experiences in several ways.
 Most modeling in vision science assumes that the upshots of perceptual processing are determinate, distal, feature representations.
 Vague perception suggests that there may be more to perceptual experience than determinate, distal, feature representation: experiences may also reflect underlying uncertainty in perceptual processing.
-In addition, reflection on vague perception raises new questions for theories of the representational contents of experience.
+In addition, reflection on vague perception raises new questions for theories of the representational contents of experience and for accounts of vagueness in general.

 Much of my work has been on visual processing and visual experiences.
 But I also work on processing and experiences in other sensory modalities, in emotion, and elsewhere.
 I'm interested in accounting for processing and experiences of all kinds.
 On this score, I have written about top-down effects in emotion (Vance 2014) and proprioception (Vance 2017).
 I’ve also written about whether emotional experiences are partly constituted by their subject's rationally evaluable commitments and what light that question might shed on the rational evaluation of perceptual experience (Vance 2018a).